Gaius-Augustus/GALBA/README.md

 The below given commands assume that you configured all paths to tools by exporting bash variables or that you have the necessary tools in your $PATH.

 The example data set also contains scripts `tests/test*.sh` that will execute below listed commands for testing GALBA with the example data set.
 You find example results of AUGUSTUS in the folder `results/test*`.
 Be aware that GALBA contains several parts where random variables are used, i.e. results that you obtain when running the tests may not be exactly identical.
-To compare your test results with the reference ones, you can use the [compare_intervals_exact.pl](https://github.com/Gaius-Augustus/BRAKER/blob/master/scripts/compare_intervals_exact.pl) script from BRAKER as follows:
+To compare your test results with the reference ones, you can use the [compare_intervals_exact.pl](https://github.com/Gaius-Augustus/BRAKER/blob/master/scripts/compare_intervals_exact.pl) script from GALBA as follows:

     # Compare CDS features
     compare_intervals_exact.pl --f1 augustus.hints.gtf --f2 ../../results/test${N}/augustus.hints.gtf --verbose